VGS Chateau Potelle

 Festive Indoors or Out

-Contemporary art decorates the white-walled rooms in the indoor space at Chateau Potelle decorated with contemporary art.
-Playful touches like the colorful replica French hot-air balloons suspended from the ceiling keep the mood festive.
+Contemporary art decorates the white-walled rooms of Chateau Potelle’s bungalow, and playful touches like the colorful replica French hot-air balloons suspended from the ceiling keep the mood festive.
 Some tastings take place under a Moroccan open tent surrounded partially by crepe myrtles that bloom a bright pink in summer (lead photo).

-Wall art in center colorfully evokes winegrowing tools of yore.
+Wall art above bench colorfully evokes winegrowing tools of yore.

 VG…What?

-When he’s not checking out vineyards or working in his winery—or traveling to France to the real Chateau Potelle, a medieval castle his family has owned for centuries—Fourmeaux often shows up at his tasting room.
+When he’s not checking out vineyards, working in his winery, or traveling to France to the real Chateau Potelle, a medieval castle his family has owned for centuries, Fourmeaux often shows up at his tasting room.
 Impish but not to a fault, he takes joy in upending expectations, starting with the initials that form part of his winery’s name.
 An irreverent play on the way the French designate categories of wine, they stand for what this small operation delivers on all levels: very good sh*t.

 Why go: whimsical sensibility; Cabernets from mountain fruit; small bites that elevate the wines and vice versa.